 If you’ve ever had a dental crown fall off or break in the past, keep in mind that dental crowns don’t necessarily last forever.
-However, if it’s only been a year or two since you received your dental crown in South Daytona, then you may need to reconsider the steps you’re taking to care for it.
+However, if it’s only been a year or two since you received your dental crown in Port Orange, then you may need to reconsider the steps you’re taking to care for it.
 Luckily, these steps are not anything too significant; anyone can make their dental crown last longer if they try.

 To make things easier, your dentist has provided a brief list of points to consider.
 Whether you just received a crown or had one that fell off, you can benefit.